Eligible impacted property asbestos buyback scheme

 We’ll calculate the duty due on the new home you’re buying at the rate on the date of purchase.

-You surrender your current home to the ACT Government for $700,000.
+You sell your current home to the ACT Government for $700,000.
 The duty on a home of this value is $24,600.
 Now, say you want to buy a new home for $500,000; the duty on this home is $14,600.
-The concession applies to the lower duty amount: $14,600.
-You’ll pay no duty on the new home purchase, but you’ll need to lodge documents for the ACT Revenue Office to stamp, and you won’t receive a refund of the difference.
+The concession applied is the lower duty amount: $14,600.
+You’ll pay no duty on the new home purchase, but you’ll need to make your application for the Scheme before you register.
+You will not receive a refund of the difference.

 How to claim – transactions from 18 September 2017